 Glock Gen 3 vs 4 vs 5 Conclusion

 Finally, the Glock Gen 3 and the Gen 5 are the only two guns in production.
-Like I noted in the section above the Gen 3 will likely live on until California gets their act together.
+As I noted in the section above the Gen 3 will likely live on until California gets its act together.

 The Gen 5 is now the standard Glock and the Gen 4 is no longer in production.